Gabbosaur/CodeEvolver/README.md

   ```bash
    uvicorn app:app --host 0.0.0.0 --port 8000 --reload &
   ```
-You can see the relevant logs processing in background.
+You will see here the relevant logs processing in background.

 3. Start CodeEvolver UI:
   ```bash
    streamlit run ui.py &